From a Random Act of Kindness

 It was then that I realized the potential to change the desperate conditions and choices facing many people each day here in the Philippines.
 If we could find a large enough market for these bracelets, we could help bring back a sense of dignity to a people who are clinging to a thread of hope.
 It was not my intention to profit from the sale of these bracelets, but to return the proceeds by providing schooling, medical care and nutrition to those who don’t have the resources to do it on their own.

 A lot has happened since March of 2003 when that $100 was given as a simple act of compassion; more than we ever dreamt was possible.
-We have gone from helping one family to over 300 families; we have had at times nearly 1000 people supplementing their family’s income through Threads of Hope.
+We have gone from helping one family to over 200 families, supplementing their family’s income through Threads of Hope.
 Most of the children have returned to school instead of just one child per family attending.
 More students are graduating from high school and college.
 Currently, many of the bracelet makers have gotten so efficient that they can produce 100 or more bracelets in a day.
 A new sense of hope has been fostered within their communities.
 Dignity has been restored to these families who are anxious to work so they can provide for and protect their children.

 In 2007, a Filipino pastor, Al Matienzo, and his wife, Marina, and daughter, Jojo, relocated to the village to teach the people the word of God.
 The people are excited to be learning to read and understand the Bible for themselves.
 In December of that same year, Threads of Hope became an official 501 (c)(3) non-profit organization.
-Threads of Hope funded a land purchase and construction of a ministry center that now has over 1000 members and at times isn’t big enough to hold all who want to attend.
+Threads of Hope funded a land purchase and construction of a ministry center to be used by the church for the community there.

 We completed the construction of a high school in June of 2013.
 In 2014 we dug a community well.
 In December, 2015, we had a new family join us; Ben and Sarah Coltrane and their four children.
 With Ben working on getting the school up and running, God threw open the doors in just five short months.
 Ben acts as principal and administrator.
 Sara teaches music at the school when she isn’t homeschooling her own children.
 In June of 2016 the school opened with 7th and 8th grades.
 June 2017 marked the second year the school was in operation and 9th grade was added.
 The plan is to add an additional grade each year until the school is grades 7-12.
 The majority of the teachers and the board are Filipino.